 Containment was first proposed by British psychoanalyst Wilfred Bion to describe a pattern of communicating mental experiences.
-Another researcher suggested that Bion’s theory was influenced by the way he himself had managed the trauma of fighting in World War I.
+Another researcher later suggested that Bion’s theory was influenced by his own traumatic experience fighting in World War I.

 Early life containment

-While containment is relevant in the context of the therapist-client relationship, but it’s theorized to begin between a child and its mother.
+Containment is theorized to begin between a child and its mother.
 The containment that the mother provides for the child’s inner experiences promotes healthy development of the child.

 Early-life containment happens in this way: